Crock Pot Buffalo Wings (Easy Recipe) + Video

 Can I reuse the sauce?

-Yes, but only if you boil it down on the stove first.
+Yes, but only if you boil it on the stove first.
 Because it was cooked with raw chicken, the extra step of boiling helps eliminate any harmful bacteria that may occur.

 Enjoy!